Biden administration, Senate Democrats retreat on $15 minimum wage in relief bill

 Biden was holding a virtual meeting Monday afternoon with a group of moderate-leaning Senate Democrats, some of whom have raised questions about various aspects of the legislation, including whether the money directed toward state and local governments could be better targeted.

 Democrats are pushing the legislation forward under a procedure called “budget reconciliation” that allows them to pass it with a simple majority instead of the 60 votes usually required.
 That means no GOP support is required, but it also limits what provisions that are included to those that have a specific budgetary impact.
-The parliamentarian ruled last week that the minimum wage didn’t pass that test.
+The parliamentarian ruled last week that the minimum wage did not pass that test.